 - Painful bowel movements, constipation, diarrhea, painful urination during your period

-When endometriosis involves the ovaries, tissue can grow and bleed over time forming what is called chocolate cysts.
+When endometriosis involves the ovaries, tissue can grow and bleed over time forming what is called chocolate cysts (2).

 Unfortunately, if a woman visits her gynecologist about symptoms or complications related to endometriosis, only medication to control the pain or surgery for severe cases is all that is typically recommended.

-If infertility is the result of endometriosis and the woman wishes to get pregnant, expensive fertility treatments are the order of the day which don’t in any way resolve the problem and may actually worsen a woman’s hormonal balance over time causing other problems down the line.
+If infertility is the result of endometriosis and a woman wishes to get pregnant, expensive fertility treatments are the order of the day.
+Unfortunately, this approach does not resolve the problem.
+In fact, it may actually worsen a woman’s hormonal balance over time causing other health issues later.

 Fortunately, there is growing recognition that the pain and inflammation which characterizes endometriosis can be improved dramatically or even resolved completely with diet.

-I myself suffered from endometriosis starting when I was a teenager and diet change alone with no other treatments whatsoever completely resolved the problem.
-I’ve been in complete remission now for well over 10 years.
+I myself suffered from endometriosis starting when I was a teenager.
+Diet change alone with no other treatments whatsoever completely resolved the problem.
+I’ve been in complete remission now for well over 20 years.

-If you are also experiencing symptoms of endometriosis, whether the problems are new to you or longstanding, there is hope with diet change combined with holistic therapies as needed.
+If you are also experiencing symptoms of endometriosis,, there is hope!
+Whether the problems are new to you or longstanding, diet change combined with holistic therapies as needed work extremely well.

 Kim Schuette, CN and Certified GAPS Practitioner and owner of the clinic Biodynamic Wellness in Solana Beach, California reports that the following dietary changes have proven to be very helpful to women battling endometriosis:

-- One TBL fermented cod liver oil TWICE daily for 60 days.
-Please note that the cod liver oil MUST be fermented as all the other cod liver oils on the market extract the oil using either heat or chemicals which alters the integrity of the oil and destroys nutrients.
-Click here for a list of suppliers of this critical supplement which is not available in stores.
+- One TBL high vitamin cod liver oil TWICE daily for 60 days.
+Please note that the cod liver oil MUST be high vitamin as all the other cod liver oils on the market extract the oil using either heat or chemicals.
+This processing alters the integrity of the oil and destroys nutrients.
+Click here for a list of reputable suppliers of this critical supplement which is not available in stores.

-- Traditional Diet with special emphasis on daily dietary fats such as raw butter and/or X-factor raw butter oil, egg yolks, organ meats and fish eggs.
-Click here for dietary guidelines for Traditional Diets.
-The over 80 free videos on this blog demonstrate many of the practical aspects of implementing the principles of Traditional Diets in your kitchen.
+- Traditional Diet with special emphasis on daily dietary fats.
+These include raw butter, ghee, and/or X-factor raw butter oil, egg yolks, organ meats and fish roe.
+Click here for dietary guidelines for Traditional Diets from the Weston A. Price Foundation.
+The over 120 free videos on this blog demonstrate many of the practical aspects of implementing the principles of Traditional Diets in your kitchen.

-Holistic therapies that can be implemented as needed in conjunction with Traditional Diet to resolve problems with endometriosis include:
+Holistic therapies that can be implemented as needed in conjunction with Traditional Diet for curing endometriosis include:

 - Rubus ideaus, or gemmotherapy, at a dosage of 1/2 tsp in water twice daily.